-Bombi finally pulled free of the paralysis.
-It was the extra glance at Twixit’s tortured unconscious face that did it.
-She didn’t want to cause pain.
-She wanted it to exist.
-She wanted others to feel it as she had, but Twixit’s suffering was different.
-It wasn’t the pain of draining hope, of a life of servitude.
-The pain had knocked her out, and there was no way to think about what she’d done if she wasn’t awake.
+Bombi finally pulled free of the paralysis; it was the extra glance at Twixit’s tortured unconscious face that did it.
+She didn’t want to cause pain, though it should exist.
+She wanted others to feel it as she had, but Twixit’s suffering was different, not the pain of draining hope in a life of servitude.
+Her agony had knocked her out, and there was no way to think about what she’d done if she wasn’t awake.
 The young runner grabbed the Win Stater by the shirt and, before Chagrinn could look down and yell at her to stop, wrenched the woman away from the stone.

-Her corrupted arm emerged from the crevice.
-Its stretching stopped and reversed.
-If it made a sound at all in the process of retracting it was drowned out by Chagrinn’s startled grunting.
+Her corrupted arm emerged from the crevice, which reversed its accursed elasticity.
+If it made a sound at all in the process of retracting it was drowned out by Chagrinn’s startled grunt.
 His reflexes were more than admirable, as he managed to keep hold of it as it transitioned from rope back to arm.
-Her mentor wound up standing right next to them, holding Twixit’s elbow like he was gallantly escorting her to a fancy ball.
+Bombi’s mentor wound up standing right next to them, holding Twixit’s elbow like he was gallantly escorting her to a fancy ball.

-“Bombi, what’d you do?” he scolded.
-He waved Twixit’s flopping hand in her face before dropping it.
+“Bombi, what’d you do?” he scolded as he waved Twixit’s flopping hand in her face before dropping it.
 The Win Stater stood, but she was somewhere between conscious and unconscious, head rolling around on her neck.
 “I told you we had a route!
 Now we have to pick a new way forward.
 All these precious seconds…”

-“I couldn’t stand to see her like that,” was her only answer.
+“I couldn’t stand to see her like that,” was Bombi’s only answer.

 “Apparently not.”
 Chagrinn rubbed his chin and circled around the woman, scrutinizing her twisted form.
 “There has to be something we can do with such a strange specimen that doesn’t trigger your sympathies.”
 He gently grabbed the sides of her head and lifted it, encouraging the woman to focus her eyes.
 Twixit finally came to her senses and jumped backward.